tmpg/secws/lab300/lab300_transparent_data_encryption.md

 LDEHAAN
 515.123.4569
 ````
-Notice that you see the data in the USERS tablespace in an unencrpyted format.
+Notice that you **CAN** see the data in the USERS tablespace in an unencrpyted format.

 ### Encrypting Existing tablespaces